OPCFoundation/UA-.NETStandard/README.md

 3. Hit `F5` to build and execute the sample.

 ## How to build and run the console samples on Windows, Linux and iOS
-This section describes how to run the and **NetCoreReferenceServer** sample application.
+This section describes how to run the **ReferenceServer** sample application.

 Please follow instructions in this [article](https://aka.ms/dotnetcoregs) to setup the dotnet command line environment for your platform.
-As of today .NET Core SDK 2.1 is required.
+As of today .NET Core SDK 3.1 is required.

 ### Prerequisites
-1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore UA Reference.sln`.
+1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore 'UA Reference.sln'`.
 This command calls into NuGet to restore the tree of dependencies.

 ### Start the server
 1. Open a command prompt.
-2. Navigate to the folder **Applications/NetCoreReferenceServer**.
+2. Navigate to the folder **Applications/ReferenceServer**.
-3. To run the server sample type `dotnet run --project NetCoreReferenceServer.csproj -a`.
+3. To run the server sample type `dotnet run --project ReferenceServer.csproj -a`.
     - The server is now running and waiting for connections.

 ## Remarks